vmware-samples/vmware-blockchain-samples/artemis/setup/README.md

 * `accounts`: Accounts which need any permissioning handling/setup.
 This takes an array of accounts with permission details
     * `address`: Address of the account
-    * `privateKey`: Private key of the account
     * `permissions` : Permission details
-        * `addPermissions`: Permissions needed to be added.
-Takes "READ", "WRITE" and "DEPLOY" as parameters
-        * `removePermissions`: Permissions needed to be removed.
+        * `requiredPermissions`: Permissions required for this account.
 Takes "READ", "WRITE" and "DEPLOY" as parameters

 ## Quick Steps